LeeTS1001/3bmGPT/README.md

 Welcome to 3bmGPT github page.

 This page provides codes for three parts of 3bmGPT: 1) generating input data from the 3D structure of protein-ligand interaction, 2) training the GPT model, and 3) applying newly introduced interaction data.
-The scripts for training the 3bmGPT model are available, but their direct application is hindered by the extensive dataset and the impracticality of establishing universal running settings.
-Instead of beginning the training process again, a web-based tool is available for utilizing a pre-trained model in binding interaction analysis.
-All the scripts for this tool are fully shared on this page.
+The pre-trained 3bmGPT model is available for download at Zenodo (DOI: 10.5281/zenodo.17053575).
+All scripts for model training and application are provided in this repository.

 Disclaimer:
-This repository is based on the following paper: "3bmGPT: A novel language model for transforming and analyzing protein-ligand binding interactions in drug discovery"
+This repository is based on the following paper: "Systematic exploration of small-molecule binding via a large language model trained on textualized protein-ligand interactions"
 Please cite the original paper when using or developing this notebook.

 # Files description